1. Routers

 2. Switches

-A switch connects devices within the same network (LAN).
+A switch connects devices within the same LAN (Local Area Network).

-- Operates at the Data Link Layer (Layer 2) of the OSI model.
+- Works at Data Link Layer (Layer 2).

-- Uses MAC addresses to forward data to the correct device.
+- Uses MAC addresses to send data to the right device.

-- Reduces collisions by creating separate collision domains for each port.
+- Reduces data collisions by creating separate collision domains.

 - Supports VLANs (Virtual LANs) for network segmentation.

-- Connecting computers, printers, and servers in an organization.
+- Connects computers, printers, and servers in offices.

 3. Hubs

-A hub is a basic network device that connects multiple devices in a LAN.
+A hub is a basic and older device used to connect multiple devices in a LAN.

-- Broadcasts incoming data to all connected devices.
+- Broadcasts data to all devices, not just the target one.

 4. Bridges

-A bridge connects two LAN segments, making them function as a single network.
+A bridge connects two LAN segments to work as one network.

-- Operates at the Data Link Layer (Layer 2) of the OSI model.
+- Works at Data Link Layer (Layer 2).

-- Reduces traffic by dividing networks into segments.
+- Helps reduce network traffic by dividing it into segments.

 5. Gateways

-A gateway connects different networks with different protocols.
+A gateway connects different networks that use different protocols.

-- Acts as an entry/exit point for networks.
+- Acts as an entry/exit point for a network.

-- Allowing communication between dissimilar networks (e.g., email to SMS).
+- Allows communication between different systems (e.g., email to SMS).

 Device | OSI Layer | Function | Use Case |